canonical/github-runner-operator/src-docs/lxd.py.md

 read_file(filepath: 'str') → str
 ```

-Read content of a file in the LXD instance.
+Read the content of a file in the LXD instance.